Pollution Control - Asbestos

 • Damp down - use a plant sprayer or hosepipe but don't soak the area as this will make cleaning up more difficult.
 PVA adhesive can also be used to coat the surfaces.

 • Remove the asbestos without breaking it up, wrap in polythene sheeting or bags and seal with tape.
+Do not use power tools, such as drills, saws or sanders under any circumstances.

 • Visually inspect the area and clear up any debris by hand - wipe down with disposable damp cloths.
 Never use a vacuum cleaner as this will just spread dust around.